 Where am I going to sleep?
 Will I be comfortable?
 Will I have a mosquito net?
 It’s normal to ask yourself these questions, but don’t worry—we’re here to answer them.

-The camps on El Nido–Coron tours are basic.
-They’re not hotels (there aren’t any, and we hope there won’t be soon) and consist of a set of cabins usually located on an uninhabited island, but attended by a family that takes care to keep everything maintained and spotless.
-In addition to the cabins, it’s normal to find a table or chill‑out area (hammocks are common) where dinners and karaoke nights take place.
+The camps used on El Nido–Coron tours are fairly basic.
+They’re not hotels—there aren’t any here, and we hope that doesn’t change anytime soon—and usually consist of several cabins on an otherwise uninhabited island, looked after by a local family who keeps everything well maintained and spotless.
+In addition to the cabins, you’ll usually find a dining or chill-out area (hammocks are common) where dinners and karaoke nights take place.

-As for the cabins, they’re usually for two people and quite Spartan.
-That is, a bed with a mosquito net and little else.
+As for the cabins, they usually sleep two people and are quite Spartan: a bed with a mosquito net and little else.
 In some cases there’s a tiny balcony with a hammock and, with luck, a fan or two, but the truth is it’s rarely hot.
-Since they’re right by the sea, it’s common to even need to pull up the sheet they leave you or a light layer to keep warm.
+Since they’re right by the sea, you may even find yourself pulling up the sheet provided or putting on a light layer to keep warm.

 Are there mosquitoes, spiders, or other bugs?
 Yes.
-You have to keep in mind that you’ll be in nature and it’s normal to run into them; but while you’re outside the cabin, use repellent and, when you’re inside, you’ll be protected by your intimate and romantic mosquito net.
-It’s really nothing so extreme, and don’t think it’s the jungle either.
+You have to keep in mind that you’ll be in nature and it’s normal to run into them.
+While you’re outside the cabin, use repellent and, when you’re inside, your mosquito net will keep you protected.
+It’s really nothing too extreme, and it certainly doesn’t feel like sleeping deep in the jungle.

-Finally, the camps on the Coron–El Nido expedition have one or several toilets and one or several showers.
-Note: don’t expect a standard bathroom, but something more modest.
-Generally there’s no hot water, and in some cases not even running water, so you’ll have to bathe with buckets from a tank of fresh water.
-Is this a problem?
-Considering the type of experience it is, that it’s only a few days, and that the water will hardly be cold, we don’t think so—and, in fact, we consider it part of the experience.
+Finally, the camps on the Coron–El Nido expedition have one or more toilets and showers.
+Bear in mind that you shouldn’t expect a conventional bathroom, but rather something more modest.
+Generally there’s no hot water, and in some cases not even running water, so you’ll have to wash using buckets filled from a freshwater tank.
+Is that a problem?
+Considering the type of experience it is, that it’s only a few days, and that the water is unlikely to be very cold, we don’t think so—and, in fact, we consider it part of the experience.

-Obviously, some camps are better than others (more cared-for, better facilities, on prettier beaches…), so the service of the company you choose also comes into play here.
+Obviously, some camps are better than others (better maintained, with better facilities, on prettier beaches…), so the company you choose can make a real difference here too.

 What to pack: recommended luggage

-Another big question that can come up when deciding to do a Coron to El Nido expedition concerns luggage.
-The first time we did it, the same thing happened to us, and that’s why here we’re going to give you the most interesting info.
+Another big question that can come up when deciding to do a Coron to El Nido expedition is what to do with your luggage.
+We had exactly the same question before our first expedition, so here’s the most useful information you need.

 Will my luggage be safe?